Vatisco/Linux-MC/README.md

 sudo chmod +x start.sh
 ./install.sh # tells the computer where Java is so it knows how to start Minecraft ./start.sh # starts the Minecraft server.
 You may want to run this command inside screen.
+I have copied this from another person, i have just modified it so it runs on the newest version of minecraft
 ```

 Currently this only works on Debian/Ubuntu.
 If you want to use it on Fedora/SUSE, you'll need to make some changes to install.sh.